 It’s My Birthday and I’ll Cry if I Want To

-We’ve recently seen consistently bad behaviour which has been suggestive of heartbreaking jealousy and insecurity.
+We’ve seen consistently difficult behaviour recently which has been suggestive of heartbreaking jealousy and insecurity.
 Having discussed this and how we should tackle the issue, hubby and I had each planned special time with Pixie over the weekend.
-She and I were to bake in Saturday morning (despite her excitement she sabotaged it); and she went to the woods with Daddy yesterday morning (after almost sabotaging it).
+She and I were due to bake on Saturday morning (despite her excitement she sabotaged it); and she went to the woods with Daddy yesterday morning (after almost sabotaging it).

 I Can’t Cope With My Toddler When She’s Like This!